Suggested links

 Panic Disorder and Addiction

-In the short term, using illicit substances might seem like it is working, and you might begin to feel better.
-Doing so can increase the risk of developing an addiction and worsen your panic disorder symptoms while causing additional health problems.
+In the short term, substance abuse might seem like it is working, and you might begin to feel better.
+However, it can also worsen your panic disorder symptoms while causing additional health problems, including dependency and even addiction.

 Try Therapy Online